aridjayarecipes/cutesrecipes.web.app/content/post/1833-easiest-way-to-make-speedy-veg-masala-bhath-and-cucumber-carrot-raita.md

 1. Put the dry masala powders and salt mix well...Then add the chopped tomatoes and capsicum.Cook till it gets soft.
 1. Now add the cooked rice and give nice mix...See that you mix it gently....All the rice should get coated with the masala powders well.
 1. Now check salt and spices.Add if required turn off the gas.
-1. Garnish with fresh chopped coriander leaves and fried peanuts.Serve hot with raita and pickle & papad.
+1. Garnish with fresh chopped coriander leaves and fried peanuts.Serve hot with raita and pickle &amp; papad.
 1. For the Cucumber Carrot raita.Take a big bowl then whisk the curd and mix all the ingredients.Add the salt and spices.Taste it and adjust accordingly.
 1. Pack the food once it is slightly cool in their school lunch boxes.
 1. Kids will love it.as it is very healthy,filling and perfect for carrying for lunch boxes.